 Jump to:

+It makes an amazing strawberry birthday cake.
+It’s also a sweet Valentine’s Day dessert idea, summer picnic cake and elegant afternoon tea party cake.
 It’s a pretty baby pink colour frosting, making it great for a girl themed baby shower too!

-Being an 8-inch cake, it’s still a big enough dessert to feed lots of people though!
+This 2-layer sponge cake can be served up for small family gatherings and occasions.
+Being an 8-inch cake, it’s still big enough to feed lots of people though!

 🥘 Ingredients